tehprofessor/yard-restful/README.markdown

 # Yardoc RESTful Web Service Plugin
 A plugin for [Yardoc](http://yardoc.org/) that generates documentation for RESTful web services.

 Previous authors: [vWorkApp](http://www.vworkapp.com), [rknLA](http://github.com/rknLA), [lsegal](http://gnuu.org/), [spape](http://github.com/spape), [DerNalia](http://github.com/DerNalia)

+## Main features
+Plugin provides custom tags to describe resources (controllers) and resulting objects (models).

+If you use an object name in description of resource parameters, it will be linked to the object description.

 ## Install
 Bundler will reduce your headaches: